My Boss: Plot

-Manu Varma lands in Mumbai to join an IT firm, Quadra Infotech, as executive assistant to C.M.O Priya S. Nair (Mamta Mohandas).
+Manu Varma lands in Mumbai to join an IT firm, Quadra Infotech, as executive assistant to C.M.O Priya S. Nair.
 He has a BTech degree and passed with distinction in 2004 but has no work experience until 2012.
 Priya is shocked seeing his reports and his distinction and asks why chose this job; he says it's because of family problems.
-Manu's boss Priya, an Australian citizen, is a witch of a woman who verbally abuses her subordinates and criticizes them for the slightest mistakes.
+Priya is an Australian citizen, is a witch of a woman who verbally abuses her subordinates and criticizes them for the slightest mistakes.
 Manu works his heart out for three months under his cruel boss.
 He is ably supported by an 'all in one' errand boy, Ali.
 Manu gets his chance to hit back at his boss when she has visa issues and is expecting a promotion to company head.

 Priya cooks up a story that she is in a relationship with Manu and they will soon get married.
 They act as lovers which leads to several comic scenes.
 Manu then gets approached by Priya's rival, Mathew Abraham, who is fighting for the same promotion.
 Matthew offers to help Manu as long as he keeps Priya away from the office for 30 days.
 Mathew also informs the immigration of Priya's fraud.
 The immigration officer warns Priya and Manu of the consequences of fraud marriages and they will investigate this matter thoroughly.
 Manu convinces Priya that she has to come to Kerala to meet his family so that the investigators will be convinced by Manu's family's statement.
 Manu takes his "bride" (to be) to his home in Kerala.
-Priya discovers that Manu's family is very rich with a palatial home and acres of farmland and that he has a loving mother and doting grandmother.
-He had left home because he had frequent fights with his father Thekkeppurakkal Prabhkara Varma, who was against Manu seeking a job and wanting to migrate to a western country.
+Priya discovers that Manu's family is very rich with a palatial home and acres of farmland and that he has a loving mother Lakshmi and doting grandmother.
+He had left home because he had frequent fights with his father Thekkeparakkal Prabhkara Varma, who was against Manu seeking a job and wanting to migrate to a western country.
 Gradually, Manu tries to convince his family that Priya is wife material by making her do traditional chores, thus taking his revenge on Priya as well.
 Manu's family asks him to stop the drama and accepts Priya into the family.
-However, Priya softens and falls in love with his family.
+However, Priya softens and starts loving with his family.
 Manu realizes that deep down Priya is soft-hearted and stops his revenge, much to the disappointment of Mathew.
 Things get out of hand when Manu's parents start planning a repeat wedding ceremony.
 Priya reveals that she is Manu's boss and the reason why they put up the act.
 This shocks Manu's parents.
 She apologizes and leaves for Mumbai without telling Manu.

 Manu follows her to Mumbai and learns that she has resigned.
 Manu proposes to Priya which leaves her stunned.
 Manu apologizes and is about to leave when Priya pulls him back suddenly and kisses him.